 Music and Community have always been sources of hope and inspiration during trying times.
 Our youth need that now more than ever.
-The Stax Music Academy is happy to announced that we have raised $39,959 toward our $50,000 goal in our current #MusicMustContinue campaign.
+The Stax Music Academy is happy to announced that we exceeded our $50,000 goal in our #MusicMustContinue campaign that wrapped up in September.
 The funds will help close the tuition gap for students and families who continue to experience negative financial hardships due to the COVID-19 pandemic, and help SMA offer online music lessons to any student in Shelby County regardless of which school they attend.

 It costs Stax Music Academy $9,000 to provide music education and youth development programming for each student annually, but no family ever pays more than $1,000.
 And 80% of our families pay as little as only $200 thanks to need-based scholarship we provide through fundraising efforts like this.
 Stax Music Academy students are disproportionately impacted by the global pandemic.
 Many of their families are struggling and unable to pay tuition at any amount.
 The #MusicMustContinue campaign hopes to ensure that no child has to give up his or her chance to receive an intensive music education designed to prepare them for music scholarships to college or careers in the music business.

-As a grand finale of the campaign, Stax Music Academy has partnered with The Levitt Shell for a virtual broadcast of a renowned Stax Music Academy live show, previously filmed at the Levitt Shell in June 2018.
+As the grand finale of the campaign, Stax Music Academy partnered with The Levitt Shell for a virtual broadcast of a renowned Stax Music Academy live show, previously filmed at the Levitt Shell in June 2018.
 The Stax Music Academy live show is an annual event normally performed to one of the largest Levitt Shell audiences of the year each June.
-Live shows were cancelled this year due to COVID-19, but on September 4, 2020 at 7:30 pm, everyone can tune to Levitt Shell’s Virtual Concert Series on their Facebook Live platform and watch this exciting performance featuring the great hits of Stax Records.
+Live shows were cancelled this year due to COVID-19, but on September 4, 2020 at 7:30 pm, viewers tuned into Levitt Shell’s Virtual Concert Series on their Facebook Live platform and watched this exciting performance featuring the great hits of Stax Records.